Church of England Redress Scheme Update

 We will continue to provide updates as to the progress of the scheme, so that you’re always updated.
 When the scheme is ready for applications, we’ll walk you through the process and what information you’ll need to provide, helping the process remain as simple and easy as possible.
 We will gather evidence on your behalf as well as guiding you through the process.
 We’re here to work with and for you, being in your corner at all times.

-If you would like to find out about the scheme, get in touch with our friendly and helpful team today.
+If you would like to find out more about the scheme and how we can assist, get in touch with our friendly and helpful team today.
 We're here to offer assistance and support whenever you need it.

 References